 12. Michael’s Acceptance of Phyllis’ Second Attempt at a Homemade Gift

 In the first Christmas episode, Michael hates the Secret Santa gift Phyllis gives him because it’s homemade.
-However, in Michael’s last episode, Phyllis is knitting him a going away gift, and he doesn’t say one mean thing to her.
+However, in Michael’s last episode, Phyllis is knitting him a going away gift, and he compliments her creation.
 Progress!

 What to do if You Secretly Like Michael Scott